 Automatic PDF generation is triggered by signatures.
 You can request PDFs both when the instance is signed and unsigned.
 PDFs can be generated for all signatures in the instance, or only for the final “freeze” signature.

 The settings for this are located on the Wrap properties page.

-You can request PDF print file generation for any instance or group of instances at any time.
+You can request PDF print file generation for any Wrap or group of Wraps at any time.

-If a “parent” wrap contains the hidden field print_include_pdfs, it can provide a list of Unique Keys for “child” instances for a specific “master” instance.
-This field can be used to aggregate all PDFs that together document a full exam into one PDF book, e.g. to include all the forms that were used for a specific exam.
-If PDFs have been generated for the designated instances, the “master” PDF file automatically appends the existing PDFs for the “child” instances.
+If a “parent” Wrap contains the hidden field print_include_pdfs, it can provide a list of Unique Keys for “child” Wraps for a specific “master” Wrap.
+As an example, this field can be used to aggregate all PDFs for a full exam into one PDF book documenting the entire exam.
+If there is a PDF for a designated Wrap, the “master” PDF file automatically appends it to the book.

-The print_include_pdfs field contains links to all the instances to include in the PDF book, separated by semicolons.
-Each link contains the Wrap name and the Unique Key for the linked instance.
+The print_include_pdfs field contains links to all the Wraps to include in the PDF book, separated by semicolons.
+Each link contains the Wrap name and the Unique Key.

 Example content for the print_include_pdfs field:

 PDfs can be generated in portrait (short side up) or landscape mode.

 You can add page numbers and the print date to the footer for PDF files.
 If child PDFs are being appended to a PDF book, you should only use these settings for the master Wrap, otherwise two different page numbers or dates may appear on some appended pages.